 Brain Injury Overview

-Every year in America, nearly 100,000 people suffer serious brain injuries that require medical treatment and affect their ability to perform everyday activities.
-You do not have to be traveling at a high rate of speed or to strike a hard object in order to suffer a traumatic brain injury.
+Every year in America, there are approximately 1.7 million traumatic brain injury (TBI) related deaths, hospitalizations, and emergency department visits.
+You don't have to be traveling at a high rate of speed or to strike a hard object in order to suffer a TBI.
 Serious brain injuries can result from falls, car accidents, sports activities, and work-related accidents.
 Any kind of trauma to the head or neck region can cause the brain to bruise, bleed, tear, or swell.

 Types of Brain Injuries: Open and Closed